-What a car hire it turned out to be…
+What a car hire it turns out to be…

 The brightest Fuchsia pink car you have ever seen.
 What an embarrassment to drive!
 But there is always a positive to every situation.
 The up side?
 I can always find this car in a any busy carpark, regardless.

-Although I ordered a Manual, I received an automatic, which I don’t like to drive.
-Still, we drove away from the airport and I did not want to see another plane again…for a while anyway.
+Although I ordered a Manual, I receive an automatic, which I don’t like to drive.
+Still, we drive away from the airport and I don’t want to see another plane again…for a while.

 Extremely lucky as I have house-sitting gigs with my very good friend in Brisbane.

-With two consecutive house-sitting opportunities, we also had a third one lined up, but decided not to move the third time.
+With two consecutive house-sitting opportunities, we also have a third one lined up, but decide not to move a third time.
 This worked out a perfect catch-up and no outlay for accommodation or calling on friends for a room.

 I enjoy house-sitting and have done several over the years.
 It’s a really nice break from whatever you happen to be doing and as there is usually one or more pets to care for, it is a great time for puppy hugs.
 Something I really miss when I lived on a boat for 21 years but also whilst travelling.
-A tad selfish to have pets under these conditions, but it’s my view only.
+A tad selfish to have pets under these conditions – my view only.

 The Passport Dilemma

-Arriving in Brisbane on the Tuesday instead of Monday as scheduled, I was a day late, and now had to visit the passport office in Brisbane on the Wednesday.
-With my online application completed in Italy a few weeks before and a reference number, I found the office.
+Arriving in Brisbane on the Tuesday instead of Monday as scheduled, I am a day late, and now have to visit the passport office in Brisbane on Wednesday.
+With my online application completed in Italy a few weeks earlier and a reference number, I find the office.

-I must have 15 months left on my passport for the 365-day Italian Residency visa, but I only have 13 months and the consulate would not budge – no exceptions.
+I must have 15 months left on my passport for the 365-day Italian Residency visa, but I only have 13 months – no exceptions.

 As my visa interview with the Italian Consulate is next Monday, I now need an express passport, which is more expensive at AUD$381.

-It was a stressful touch and go there as I went to the Australian Passport office in Brisbane with my renewal application, number, and still valid passport.
+It’s a stressful touch and go scenario, as I visited the Australian Passport office in Brisbane with my renewal application, number, and still valid passport.

-Nowhere on the site does it say that if you meet the three requirements that I also required an appointment to apply, so not over the counter application.
+Nowhere on the site does it say that if you meet the three requirements that I also require an appointment to apply – it’s not an over the counter application after all.

-On entering this office in George Street, everyone needs to take a ticket…this is where it went pear-shaped.
+On entering this office in George Street, everyone needs to take a ticket…this is where it goes pear-shaped.

 The first question: “Do you have an interview appointment?”
-No, means you had to pick up the little red hand receiver and speak with the most unhelpful guy, who advised I could not get an appointment until Friday 12 noon.
-This meant that I ‘should’ receive my passport by Wednesday/Thursday next week – “if I was lucky”.
+No, means you have to pick up the little red hand receiver and speak with the most unhelpful guy, who advised I cannot get an appointment until Friday 12 noon.
+This means that I ‘should’ receive my passport by Wednesday/Thursday next week – “if I am lucky”.
 It is Wednesday today – an express passport is supposed to take 2 days…this is express?

-My consulate appointment was booked for 13:45hrs on Monday…things are going disastrously!
-I made the appointment anyway.
+My consulate appointment is booked for 13:45hrs on Monday…things are going disastrously!
+I make the passport appointment anyway.

-Pleading with the lady at the enquiry counter and hoping she would take pity on me, I explained that I had flown from Europe to submit this application for my interview.
-Very helpful, the officer suggested that I submit the application at the General Post Office in the city.
+Pleading with the lady at the enquiry counter and hoping she would take pity on me, I explain that I have flown from Europe to submit this application for my interview.
+Very helpful, the officer suggests that I submit the application at the General Post Office in the city.
 The submission would leave today, arrive to this office by tomorrow, then hope like hell my passport would be ready by Monday noon.
 How absurd.
-I was standing in the passport office but it is quicker to submit at the PO.
+I am standing in the passport office but it is quicker to submit at the PO.

 It is supposed to be returned by Tuesday.
 Nowhere does it say 2 business day from the lodgement day.
 So Friday became Tuesday and longer.
-Stressed, I cancelled the Monday’s consulate appointment and moved it to Wednesday instead.
+Stressed, I cancel the Monday’s consulate appointment and reschedule to Wednesday.

 To the Post Office to submit my passport renewal application

-Lodging my application with the General Post Office (still Wednesday), the very kind lady advised that I should write a letter with my submission to the Passport Office, pleading my case in the hope the office would rush my request through.
-So I did.
+Lodging my application with the General Post Office (still Wednesday), the very kind lady advises that I should write a letter with my submission to the Passport Office, pleading my case in the hope the office would rush my request through.
+I do this…

-On submitting my application, this lady butchered my still-in-date passport, cutting half of the back cover containing numeric codes and cutting a corner off the front of the passport.
+On submitting my application, the lady butchers my still-in-date passport – cutting half of the back cover containing numeric codes and cutting a corner off the front of the passport.

-Leaving the Post office and returning back to the house-sit, I had a major panic attack whilst I realised I no longer had a valid passport.
+Leaving the Post office and returning back to the house-sit, I have a major panic attack whilst I realise I no longer have a valid passport.

-The first time in 30-plus years that I did not have a passport!
+The first time in 30-plus years that I don’t have a passport!

-Panicked, I phoned the Post Office, which advised a submission to the Passport Office cannot be made without first cutting the existing passport.
+Panicked, I phone the Post Office, which advises a submission to the Passport Office cannot be made without first cutting the existing passport.
 But my passport still has 13 months and not expired.
 What if I have to fly somewhere in an emergency?
 Couldn’t the Post Office butcher my existing passport on handing over my new passport that I had to collect anyway?

 “No, this is the process.”